From strategy to action

 Oslo's ecosystem has grown substantially in recent years.
 Today, there are about 2,200 startups and 188 scaleups (Menon).
 Many of these growth companies are well known in Norway and internationally.

-The ecosystem has doubled in value just since last year.
+The ecosystem has doubled in value from 2021 to 2022.
 Valued at USD 2.6 billion, it ranks 11th among its 25 ‘emerging ecosystem’ peers.
 The city ranks high for specialization in future-proof industries and is in the top 25 percent of its peer group for relative innovation specialization in Clean and GreenTech, DeepTech and Disruptive Technologies, and FinTech and Financial Services.
-Specializations in BioTech, Pharma and Life Sciences are also growing. (“Oslo: State of the City 2021”).
+Specializations in BioTech, Pharma and Life Sciences are also growing. (“Oslo: State of the City 2022”).

 The innovation ecosystem